dustinpfister/blog_posts/_posts/js-document-location.md

 <!-- more -->

+## 1 - Basics of the documet location object

-## 1 - document location and a basic example of the href property to read the current location
+### 1.1 - document location and a basic example of the href property to read the current location

 For a basic example of document location here I have a basic html structure, and a single script tag.
 Inside the script tag I am using the document location href property to display the current href of the document with the help of the innerText property of an element that I am getting a reference to by way of document.getElementById.